sodadata/data-council-workshop/README.md

 ## Running the checks

 Review the SodaCL file `checks/01_basic_checks.yml` in your text/YAML editor.
+If the checks in the file are not clear, ask us for help.

 Run SodaCL file `checks/01_basic_checks.yml`
 ```shell